in , ,

 Prepare the Martini:

-• Strain the mixture into the prepared martini glass.
+• Strain into the prepared glass.

 Tried this recipe?Leave a comment and let us know how it was!